lokune/microservice-core/README.md

 `libraryDependencies += "com.github.lokune" %% "microservice-core" % "Tag"`

-This will add the entire `microservice-core` to your project.

-If you want specific modules, the following are the modules you can add to your service:
+The following are the modules you can use in your service:

 * `core-database`

-`libraryDependencies += "com.github.lokune.microservice-core" %% "core-database" % "Tag"`
+  *  Get CRUD on postgres tables for FREE

+  *  KISS postgres migrations

+  *  Get CRUD on mongo collections for FREE